Guidance

 However, patches are far less effective on deeper inflammatory acne like cysts and nodules.
 These blemishes develop beneath multiple skin layers, where the inflammation and bacterial activity occur too deep for topical absorption.
 Cystic acne involves significant inflammation in the deeper dermis and subcutaneous tissue, requiring intervention that reaches beyond the skin's surface.

-blackheads and closed comedones (those small, flesh-colored bumps) won't respond to hydrocolloid patches because they don't contain the fluid material that patches are designed to absorb.
+Blackheads and closed comedones (those small, flesh-colored bumps) won't respond to hydrocolloid patches because they don't contain the fluid material that patches are designed to absorb.
 These require different approaches that address the keratin and sebum plugs blocking the follicle opening.

 Medicated vs. Non-Medicated Patches